 Directed by James Mangold, the same brilliant creator behind award-winning films like Ford v Ferrari, Identity is a psychological thriller that plays with your expectations every step of the way.

-The story is mostly seen through the perspective of protagonist Ed (John Cusack), but it features an all-star cast including Ray Liotta, Alfred Molina, John Hawkes, and more.
+The story is mostly told through the perspective of protagonist Ed (John Cusack), but it features an all-star cast that includes Ray Liotta, Alfred Molina, John Hawkes, and more.
+If anything, Identity deserves a spot on this list for its wild twist that no one saw coming.

 The first Matrix movie redefined the sci-fi and action genres when it was released in 1999, so expectations were high for the sequel.
 Although it wasn’t perfect, The Matrix Reloaded offered more action, crazier stakes, and plenty of awesome special effects.

 Like the first film, The Matrix Reloaded centers on Neo (Keanu Reeves), a man of prophecy who must help save the human race from total enslavement by their machine overlords.
+Despite mixed critical reception, The Matrix Reloaded was an absolute winner at the box office, ending its run as the third highest-grossing film of 2003.

-Dealing with heavy themes of family and grief, the movie centers on Will Bloom (Billy Crudup), a man who tries to glean fact from fiction in his ailing father’s stories.
+Directed by Tim Burton and based on Daniel Wallace’s novel, Big Fish is a fantasy drama that effectively captures storytelling’s inherent imagination.
+The movie deals with heavy themes of family and grief and centers on Will Bloom (Billy Crudup), a man who tries to glean fact from fiction in his ailing father’s stories.

 At the very least, the film was enormously important to Tim Burton and reportedly helped the director gain closure over the loss of his parents.